AmanSagar0433/MessagingApp/README.md

 # PeerTalk

 ## About
-A real time one-to-one chat application that has a frontend build with React using typescript and backend build with express which used mongodb as the database
+- A real time one-to-one chat application that has a frontend build with React using typescript and backend build with express which used mongodb as the database.
+- It has online indicator feature to show whether user is online or not

 ## Table of Contents
 - [Bult using](#bult-using)